 International Features of the JDBC Driver

-The internationalization features of the Microsoft JDBC Driver for SQL Server include the following:
+The internationalization features of the Microsoft SQL Server JDBC Driver include the following:

 Character data in Java is handled as Unicode by default; the Java String object represents Unicode character data.
 In the JDBC driver, the only exception to this rule is the ASCII stream getter and setter methods, which are special cases because they use byte streams with the implicit assumption of single well-known code pages (ASCII).